Topherchriss/A-Z/README.md

 2. ## Pre-loaded Test Accounts

-For your convenience, the application comes pre-loaded with three test accounts.
-These accounts are meant for testing and demonstration purposes only.
-Do not use real or sensitive information.
+For testing and demonstration purposes, three pre-loaded test accounts are available.
+Use these accounts to explore the application's features.

 1. **Account 1**
    - Customer Name: Jean Maswa